eggieda/resu-sdi/readme.md

 ## Deployment

 This is guide to deploy the application to server using cPanel.
-We will using Git Version Control feature so we can update our app to match with our repository.
-So make sure there is Git Version Control feature on your cPanel.
+We will using Git Version Control feature so make sure there is Git Version Control feature on your cPanel.

+> Using Git Version Control feature on cPanel will help a lot on the deployment or event on the development process.
+As we can make an update more easily by doing the pull and deploy action.

 ### Clone, Pull and Deploy